sashank786monitrahealth/goWebDevelopment/061-exercise/readme.md

 We will now break out of the reading.

 Package bufio has the Scanner type.
 The Scanner type "provides a convinient interface for reading data".
 When you have a scanner type, you can call the SCAN method on it.
 Successive calls to the Scan method will step through the tokens (piece of data).
+The default token is a line.
 The Scanner type also has a TEXT method.
 When you call this method, you will be given the text from the current token.
 Here is how you will use it:

 var scanner *bufio.Scanner = bufio.NewScanner(conn)